gonimo/gonimo/front/doc/Gonimo-Architecture.md

 Gonimo is a baby monitor, which needs devices to be coupled for operation.
 Coupling is implemented by sending out invitations, which are then claimed by the receiving device before responding to it.
-Once an invitation is claimed, no other device will be able to claim the invitation.
-Just to provide a bit of context.
+Once an invitation is claimed, no other device will be able to claim the invitation.  - Just to provide a bit of context.

 ## The Model

-As suggested by the title we build a classical "Model - View - Controller" architecture, with the model playing the essential role.
+As suggested by the title, we build a classical "Model - View - Controller" architecture, with the model playing the essential role.
 What the model is, in the Gonimo architecture, is actually dependent on whom you ask.
 Every component has it's own view on the model.
 The component's model is basically the